dtn7/dtn7-rs/README.md

     -p, --port <PORT>            Local web port (default = 3000)
 ```

+### Examples

+A simple DTN echo service can be found under `examples/dtnecho.rs`.

+This service automatically registers its endpoint and listens for any incoming bundles on the local `/echo` endpoint or for *ipn* addresses on service number `7`.
+Each bundle is sent back to its source with the same payload and lifetime, no delivery report is requested.

 ### Acknowledging this work

 If you use this software in a scientific publication, please cite the following paper: